 The latest research from Robert Walters has found that more two thirds of accounting and finance professionals working in the UK anticipate a pay rise in 2017.
 Notably this year, 79% of professionals received a pay rise and 89% received a bonus.

-“As employer confidence grew across commerce and industry sectors in 2016, the demand for qualified and part-qualified accountants increased causing salaries for in-demand mid-level professionals to rise,” said Richard Boyd, Associate Director at Robert Walters.
+“As employer confidence grew across commerce and industry sectors in 2016, the demand for qualified and part-qualified accountants increased causing salaries for in-demand mid-level professionals to rise,” said Daniel Connors, Associate Director at Robert Walters.

 Key trends in 2016

 Over half of legal professionals said that the outcome of the Brexit vote will not impact their motivation to change roles in 2017.

 “Despite uncertainty ahead of the EU referendum, confidence amongst accounting and finance professionals remained high with the majority anticipating both a pay increase and a bonus in 2017,” continued Connors.